ciselab/ciselab-www/README.md

 3. Add the paper at **content/publication/<my-publication>/<my-publication>.pdf** or link to an external version using **url_pdf**
 4. Add the BibTex at **content/publication/<my-publication>/cite.bib**

+Set the publication to pre-print when it has not been published yet.

 ### Adding events

 Steps: